 There are also many nearby coffee plantations, museums and markets worth allowing time for.
-Follow this up with several days of relaxation with a good massage (or 5), a bike ride through the rice fields and a whole lot of amazing food, and you have the perfect inland Bali escape.
+Follow this up with several days of relaxation with a good massage (or 5), some yoga, a bike ride through the rice fields and a whole lot of amazing food, and you have the perfect inland Bali escape.

 For those looking for things to do in the North Bali, Amed is a great place visited mainly to relax, swim and dive.